1stl0ve/xmonad-setup/README.md

 - Battery charge

 ## Configuring weather
-Note that the user has to manually edit `~/.xmobarrc` and change `XXXXX` to their zip code for weather data.
+The user will be prompted for their zip code when running `./setup.sh`.
+This will automaticlaly be inserted into `~/.xmobarrc`.